takeahike603/RISC_Project/README.md

 15. Out
 16. Jump
 # Files
-AJCRISC_CU
+AJCRISC_CU:
-  Control unit for RISC.
-Described behaviorally with case statement, determines which control signals are needed based on the current machine cycle.
+&emsp;Control unit for RISC.
+Described behaviorally with case statement, determines which control signals are needed based on the current machine &emsp;cycle.
-AJCRISC_DP
+AJCRISC_DP:
-  Data path for RISC.
+&emsp;Data path for RISC.
 Described structurally using modules designed in previous labs.
-Also included a RAM and ROM, created using Quartus' megafunction wizard.
+Also included a RAM and ROM, created using Quartus'  &emsp;megafunction wizard.
 Manipulates data based on signals passed from the CU.
-AJCRISC_HSMIOP
+AJCRISC_HSMIOP:
-  .mif file that initialized the ROM.
+&emsp;.mif file that initialized the ROM.
 Includes the instructions to be executed.